Happiness and Unconditional Love

 My life was chaotic, and I was not ready for him to go.
 I need him emotionally and spiritually.
 I cried myself to sleep every night, praying for a miracle.

 Despite my pain and struggles with his health, he continued to stay near me, providing comfort, head bumps, rubs, and assuring me it would be alright.
 I think he knew I was hurting, grieving, and my heart was breaking.
 He followed me to the door as I left for the day and greeted me when I returned.
 He never failed me once to be there, and his love was unconditional.

-I made a promise to him that we would spend the next two weeks enjoying life, taking walks, allow him to explore his world for the last time.
-Every day I helped him follow me with my morning routines.
+I promised him that we would spend the next two weeks enjoying life, taking walks, and allowing him to explore his world for the last time.
+Every day, I helped him follow me with my morning routines.
 I kissed him goodbye before I left.

-Every day I spent every moment with him until bedtime.
+Every day, I spent every moment with him until bedtime.
 I took him for walks in the pet stroller so he could enjoy the fresh fall air.
-Occasionally I allowed him to explore freely out of the stroller.
-We hung out in the backyard as he looked up into the sky or watching the birds.
+Occasionally, I allowed him to explore freely out of the stroller.
+We hung out in the backyard as he looked at the sky or watched the birds.

 Mr. Sully died on December 21, 2017.
 It has been over a year, and I still cry for him from time to time.
 After he died, a part of me just shut down, and honestly, I just felt so sad, lost, and empty without him.
 Let’s say 2018 was not my best year, and it was the hardest year ever.

 Happiness isn’t only about having a family, being a mom, a successful career, or a perfect life.
 Happiness is accepting that your life is what it is and you are making the best of it.
 I don’t think Sully ever complained, and he was always happy.
 The fact that he loved me so much makes me grateful he was part of my life.
 I miss him, and someday we will meet again.
 When that time comes, I will see nothing but happiness.

 Register to subscribe and get email notices for discussions and comments.